Chaaampy/toad.css/README.md

 ## Grid

-The main container is 980px width
+The main container is 980px width.
+Want to change this width ?
+Just edit the @grid-width variable at the top of the LESS file

 Here is the different combination with the grid system